githubixx/ansible-role-harden-linux/README.md

 # ansible-role-harden-linux

 This Ansible role was mainly created for my blog series [Kubernetes the not so hard way with Ansible - Harden the instances](https://www.tauceti.blog/posts/kubernetes-the-not-so-hard-way-with-ansible-harden-the-instances/).
 But it can be used also standalone of course to harden Linux.
-It has the following features:
+It has the following features (some of them are optional):

-- Optional: Change root password
 - Add a regular/deploy user used for administration (e.g. for Ansible or login via SSH)
 - Adjust APT update intervals
 - Setup `UFW` firewall and allow only SSH access by default (add more rules/allowed networks if you like)
 - Adjust security related sysctl settings
 - Adjust `sshd` settings e.g disable sshd password authentication, disable sshd root login and disable sshd PermitTunnel
 - Install `sshguard` and adjust whitelist
+- Change root password
-- Optional: Install/configure `Network Time Synchronization` (NTP) e.g. `openntpd`/`ntp`/`systemd-timesyncd`
+- Install/configure `Network Time Synchronization` (NTP) e.g. `openntpd`/`ntp`/`systemd-timesyncd`
-- Optional: Change `systemd-resolved` configuration
+- Change `systemd-resolved` configuration

 ## Versions